 - Use the built-in tracking functionality

-- Change Tenant and URL by SMS
+- Operate by SMS

-- Remotely execute text commands via device shell
+- Operate AT commands via device shell

-- Debug the device
+- Local Debug and operate the device

-Wire your network:
+Wire your Smartbox

 By default the terminal supports cloud fieldbus from Cumulocity.
 To use it you should: